underscoreio/underscoreio/src/_posts/2017-01-17-agile-awards.md

 - Linux servers

-We develop on Macs and Linux, use git and Teamcity, and develop with a range of IDEs from Intellij to Emacs to Vim.
+We develop on Macs and Linux, use git and Teamcity, and develop with a range of IDEs from IntelliJ to Emacs to Vim.

 ## Agile